iifl-logo

 During the year under review, no application was made or any proceeding was pending under the Insolvency and Bankruptcy Code, 2016 (31 of 2016).

 The Company does not have any subsidiaries, joint ventures & associate companies.
-The Company is also not a subsidiary of any other company.
+Further, the Company is also not a subsidiary of any other company.

 Change in nature of business